 There are a ton of web hosting companies — like 15,000 of them — and they've all got the same back-of-the-box specs.
 In fact, a lot of the companies are owned by one conglomerate.
-To find the best, we talked to a web systems architect and a few engineers, then built our own websites and put them through a Siege test.
+To find the overall best web hosting company in 2016, we talked to a web systems architect and a few engineers, then built our own websites and put them through a Siege test.

 InMotion Hosting hit the mark with transparent pricing, 99.99 percent uptime, and a cPanel back-end.
 It won our hearts with the easiest on-boarding, best customer service, and for not sending us a single piece of spam.

 If you have a business, you need a website — but you might not know how to go about getting one.
 Don’t worry, that’s normal.
 When Alaska Sen. Ted Stevens famously referred to the internet as a “series of tubes,” he was merely singing along with a chorus of confusion.
 Most people have no idea how the internet works, let alone how to build a website.
 It sounds complicated, too: Getting your business online means renting server space, building a website to store on that server, and wrapping it all up in a dot-com (or org, or net, etc.) domain name.
 Every single one of the 15,000 hosting companies we came across (really!) can help you do this, but the best web hosting companies also have excellent customer support, an intuitive and easy-to-use back end, and a reputation for reliability.
 And to be honest, quite a few web hosts fit that description.
 InMotion Hosting took the crown for 2016 Best Overall web hosting company by doing it with just a little more class.